Local Adoption is the First Step toward Compliance

 Energy Codes in State Law– Energy codes and standards set the minimum requirements for new construction and renovations to ensure energy efficiency, comfort, and durability and make buildings more affordable to buy and to operate.
 This section will explain all the rules and state law that applies to codes.

-Local Code Adoption – Each local government must pass an ordinance to adopt the code, and then has the authority to enforce it.
+Each local government must pass a city ordinance or county order to adopt the code, and then has the authority to enforce it.
 Building code enforcement ensures that a building is not only designed with the right mix of components, materials, and equipment to meet efficiency requirements, but that construction and installation practices deliver the expected energy performance.

 Training and Resources – Once you get started, this is a quick reference to find the forms, resources, and training you may need.